Researchfish reporting and submission period

 In addition to reporting outcomes through Researchfish, the following must be completed within three months of the grant end date:

-- Complete the Key Findings section on Researchfish, and then link this to the grant you are reporting on.
+- Complete the Key Findings section on Researchfish for the grant you are due to report on.
 Read the Key Findings guidance (PDF, 48Kb) for more details.

 - Offer any data arising from your grant to the UK Data Service.

-- Ensure all other outcomes are up t o date on Researchfish
+- Ensure all other outcomes are up to date on Researchfish and linked to the grant you are reporting on.

 ESRC will check the entry under your grant after three months.
 If the Key Findings report is not satisfactorily completed, you will be asked to rectify it.
 If data is not offered to the UKDS, you will be ineligible to submit any further funding applications until the issue is resolved.
 If this is not completed by the end of the first Researchfish submission period after the report is due, sanctions may apply.